AdobeDocs/experience-manager-65.en/help/assets/manage-collections.md

 Smart collections are built by saving a search so you can alter their content by modifying the search parameters of the [saved search](#saved-searches).

 1. In the [!DNL Assets] user interface, click the search option ![search option](assets/do-not-localize/search_icon.png) from the toolbar.
-1. With the cursor in the Omnisearch box, press the Return key.
+1. With the cursor in the Omnisearch box, select the `Return` key.
 1. In the [!DNL Experience Manager] interface, open the Filters panel.
 1. From the **[!UICONTROL Saved Searches]** list, select the smart collection you want to modify.
 The Search panel displays the filters configured for the saved search.